IAU5/Deep-Learning-Project/README.md

 Make sure the `best.pt` model file is in the project directory.

+Or just Run the .exe file included in the source.

 ### Run the Windows Executable

 Download and run `AI_Card_Assistant.exe`.
 No installation required.